shmool/nggirls-hackalearn-aae16/src/pages/index.md

           mentors will be available throughout the week for additional assistance.
 Additional relevant content will be provided, such as video tutorials and Learn Modules.

+          We'll meet again about a week later to present our applications.
         content_align: left
       - title: Participating
         title_align: left